-Strategy & Information Architecture
+Strategy and Information Architecture

 Colorado College is a private liberal arts university in Colorado Springs, Colorado.
 Perhaps most widely recognized for its unique block schedule wherein students study one course at a time, Colorado College won top spot as the most innovative liberal arts school in the 2018 U.S. News & World Report rankings.